maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Checking the Vibrate option besides each of the profiles in the list enables vibration when that profile is active.

+.. index:: Customize the desktop
+.. index:: Customize the main screen

 Customize the main screen
 -------------------------